 Newpark has retained counsel to defend its interests.
 Newpark has given appropriate notice under its directors' and officers' coverage to its insurance carrier, which has issued a reservation of rights letter.
-Management cannot predict whether this lawsuit will have a material effect on Newpark's consolidated financial position, results of operations or cash flows.
+Management cannot predict whether these lawsuits will have a material effect on Newpark's consolidated financial position, statements of operations or cash flows.